-2.1.4 Superimposing Structures
+7.3.2 Superimposing Structures

 Many comparative biomolecular analysis investigations aim to determine if the biochemical properties of a given molecule are significantly different to its homologues.
 When structure data is available, comparing the shapes of molecules by superimposing them enables substructure that may impart different behaviour to be quickly identified.
-The identification of optimal 3D superpositions involves aligning 3D data rather than sequence symbols, but the result can still be represented as a sequence alignment, where columns indicate positions in each molecule that should be superposed to recreate the optimal 3D alignment.
+The identification of optimal 3D superposition involves aligning 3D data rather than sequence symbols, but the result can still be represented as a sequence alignment, where columns indicate positions in each molecule that should be superposed to recreate the optimal 3D alignment.

-Jalview can employ Jmol's 3D fitting routines 7 to recreate 3D structure superpositions based on the correspondences defined by one or more sequence alignments involving structures shown in the Jmol display.
-Superposition based on the currently displayed alignment view happens automatically if a structure is added to an existing Jmol display using the $Structure \Rightarrow View\ PDB\ Structure \Rightarrow ...\ A$ new Jmol view containing superposed structures can also be created using the $Structure \Rightarrow View\ all\ N\ PDB\ Structures$ option (when N>1) if the current selection contains two or more sequences with associated structures.
+Jalview can employ Jmol's 3D fitting routines7 to recreate 3D structure superpositions based on the correspondences defined by one or more sequence alignments involving structures shown in the Jmol display.
+Superposition based on the currently displayed alignment view happens automatically if a structure is added to an existing Jmol display using the 3D Structure option in the Sequence ID popup menu to open the Structure Chooser dialog box.
+Select the structures required and select View.
+A new Jmol view opens containing superposed structures if the current selection contains two or more sequences with associated structures.